kofisis/tf-module-live/README.md

 # Dev Test

-A TF file to test the module created for the task
+A TFVARS file to test the module created for the task